 - Race & Ethnicity Issues: There are many, many examples of race throughout the documentary: how desegregation affected Magic's high school career, racism towards white players, Bird being dubbed the "Great White Hope" because basketball was "too black," and their rivalry being played up as "black versus white."

-- Class: Both players had humble beginnings.
-Magic grew up in Lansing, Michigan, the son of poor working class parents.
-Bird grew up in rural French Lick, Indiana, also the son of poor working class parents.
-Both players credit watching their parents work hard with why they developed a strong work ethic.
+- Economic Issues: Both players had humble beginnings, with Magic growing up in Lansing, Michigan, the son of poor working class parents, and Bird growing up in rural French Lick, Indiana, also the son of poor working class parents.

 - Injury & Illness; Sexuality: Towards the end, the documentary focuses on Magic's contraction of HIV/AIDS, which forced him to retire.
 Interviewees discussed how many people questioned Magic's sexual orientation because at the time, HIV/AIDS was seen as a disease heterosexuals did not contract.
 There is also a focus on Bird's playing style, various subsequent injuries, and the amount of pain he was managing, which ultimately caused him to retire.